UMM-CSci-4453-S19/lab-7-decaf/README.md

 ###What is a promise

 A promise is an object meant to act as a placeholder for some value.
 In situations involving asynchronous callback functions, a promise-object allows the asynchronous call to return immediately and provides the programmer (you) the opportunity to register *more* callbacks that will be run when the underlying function ends successfully or generates an error.
-HTML5 includes a specification for [EcmaScript](https://en.wikipedia.org/wiki/ECMAScript), which is javaScript (mostly) has native support for promises.
+HTML5 includes a specification for [EcmaScript](https://en.wikipedia.org/wiki/ECMAScript), which is javaScript (mostly) and has native support for promises.
 However, we are going to use the `bluebird` library because it is

 * being actively developed
 * works on older systems